dryu99/queue-tip/README.md

 # queue-tip
-Simple web app that allows users to facilitate online queues in private rooms.
-Very exciting.
+Simple web app that allows users to facilitate online queues in private rooms wooo

 You can check it out here: https://queue-tip.herokuapp.com/